How to Choose the Right Type of Foot Orthotic?

 Accommodative Orthotics

-Accommodative foot orthotics are designed to cushion and relieve pressure on the foot, offering better weight distribution, moderate control, and greater comfort while standing still or walking.
-These orthotics are often prescribed for patients suffering from osteoarthritis, arthritis, or diabetes.
-The materials used to make them are generally soft and flexible.
-A 3D scan is used to obtain an accurate footprint for creating a fully custom-made support.
+Accommodative foot orthotics cushion and relieve pressure on the foot, offering better weight distribution, moderate control, and comfort while standing or walking.
+They are often prescribed for osteoarthritis, arthritis, or diabetes, made from soft and flexible materials, and created using a 3D scan for a fully custom fit.

 Functional Orthotics

-Functional foot orthotics are designed to improve the foot’s positioning to ensure that the body is placed and moves in the best possible way.
-They are recommended for treating various conditions affecting the feet and lower limbs.
-This can include chronic injuries (tendinitis, bursitis, sprains, fractures, etc.), but also other issues like corns, calluses, bunions, flat feet, or plantar fasciitis.
-For functional orthotics, the materials used range from semi-rigid to rigid.
+Functional foot orthotics improve foot positioning to optimize body movement and posture.
+They treat various foot and lower limb conditions such as tendinitis, bursitis, sprains, fractures, corns, calluses, bunions, flat feet, or plantar fasciitis.
+Materials range from semi-rigid to rigid.

 Therapeutic Orthotics

-Therapeutic foot orthotics are especially useful in cases of foot deformities (flat feet, high arches, bunions, etc.) as they help restore balance by optimally supporting the arch and heel.
-The 3D scan is particularly beneficial for these orthotics, as its extreme precision allows for the creation of fully custom-molded supports that meet the patient’s specific needs.
+Therapeutic foot orthotics help restore balance for foot deformities like flat feet, high arches, and bunions by supporting the arch and heel.
+The precision of a 3D scan allows for fully custom-molded supports that meet specific patient needs.

 Sports Foot Orthotics